Qoracoin/Docs/source/index.md

 ## Block Explorer

-[Qora.co.in](http://qora.co.in) is an online Qora block chain browser which displays the contents of individual blocks, transactions, transaction histories, balances of addresses, unconfirmed transactions, assets, polls and many statistics.It's written and operated by agran and ti's the official Qora block explorer.
+[Qora.co.in](http://qora.co.in) is an online Qora block chain browser which displays the contents of individual blocks, transactions, transaction histories, balances of addresses, unconfirmed transactions, assets, polls and many statistics.It's written and operated by agran and it's the official Qora block explorer.

 ## Blogging Service